uchicago-library/Re-Feed/README.md

 If you need to customize the `FeedEntry` model to save more fields to the database and/or map them differently, you will likely need to customize a `fetch_` method and a `get_method`.
 When you customize a `get_` method, **you will get a new endpoint** for your customized feed.
 A possible `custom.py` might look like this:

 ```
+from datetime import datetime
+from _config import db
+import feedparser
+from flask import request
+from _config import app

 class FeedEntry(db.Model):
     __table_args__ = {'extend_existing': True}
     id = db.Column(db.Integer, primary_key=True)